compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 D f [x, y]^\ast (\bar{f}) =  (\bar{f}, (\bar{f} y_2, \bar{f} y_1))
 ```

 #### AD with mutable data

-In the previous two examples there was an obvious mathematical model for the Julia function.
+In the previous two examples there was an obvious mathematical model for the Julia `function`.
 Indeed this model was sufficiently obvious that it required little explanation.
-This is not always the case though, in particular, Julia functions which modify / mutate their inputs require a little more thought.
+This is not always the case though, in particular, Julia `function`s which modify / mutate their inputs require a little more thought.

 Consider the following Julia `function`:
 ```julia